You want your customers to love you.

 When one of your customers is celebrated, all of them feel it too, which means you could also do something extra special for one random customer.
 It could be completely over the top like paying off their medical bills or something fun like tickets to a sold-out sporting event.

-You could even follow Honda’s example of customer appreciation when they celebrated one customer by giving their entire family an awesome experience at the Honda Indy.
+You could even follow the customer appreciation example from Honda when they celebrated one customer by giving their entire family an awesome experience at the Honda Indy.

 8. Offer unexpected upgrades and discounts.